KuubuuBuubuu/CSD2/C++/BuubuuConnect/Readme.md

 ## Usage
 If you open the .exe file (or .app for Mac or the Linux file) you start in the **Simple Mode**.
 Here you have 4 dials:

-* **_Epicness_**
+* **_Epicness:_**
-⋅⋅⋅Controls how deep and masculine your voice sounds.
-Varies from the dull real voice to a world full of explosions and stuff!⋅⋅
+Controls how deep and masculine your voice sounds.
+Varies from the dull real voice to a world full of explosions and stuff!

-* **_Spaceyness_**
+* **_Spaceyness: _**
-⋅⋅⋅Makes your voice float into space!
+Makes your voice float into space!
 Varies from your real room acoustics to being on some -probably illegal- pharmaceutics.
-Perfect if you need wayyyy too much depth!⋅⋅
+Perfect if you need wayyyy too much depth!

-* Robotifier
+* Robotifier:
-⋅⋅⋅This is for when you want to become the next T-Pain!
+This is for when you want to become the next T-Pain!
 Gives your voice perfect autotuned pitch in the key of C Major!
-(This dial is a placeholder; it's effect will be added in a later update)⋅⋅
+(This dial is a placeholder; it's effect will be added in a later update)

-* Pitch
+* Pitch:
-⋅⋅⋅ Changes your voice's pitch from very low to very high (This dial is also a placeholder, whose effect will be added in a later update.)⋅⋅
+Changes your voice's pitch from very low to very high (This dial is also a placeholder, whose effect will be added in a later update.)

-*If you want to have more control over your effects, you can check the advanced tickbox in the upper right corner.*
+*(If you want to have more control over your effects, you can check the advanced tickbox in the upper right corner.)*

 ## What's Working?
 - Compressor;